iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 ### Which Ledger hardware do you support?

-The legacy and new IOTA apps are supported on Ledger Nano S/X via USB connection.
-Additionally, the legacy app works with Ledger Blue.
+The IOTA app is supported on Ledger Nano S/X via a USB connection.
+Additionally, the IOTA legacy app, which would be needed for a network migration process from the deprecated legacy network, works with Ledger Blue.
 Since official support is no longer provided for the Blue by Ledger, Blue can only be used for migrating funds.

 ### Do I need to install the Ledger app on my computer?
 Where do I download this?